jjngx/nic-epslices/README.md

 # EndpointSlices

-## Comaprison with Endpoints
+## Comparison with Endpoints

 - K8s EndpointSlices reduce size of transferred objects to/from K8s API
 - Lower CPU usage due to smaller objects
-- The number of update events (for watching clients) triggered by Pod updates (eg. scaling deployment, rolling update) stays the same!
+- The number of update events (for watching clients) triggered by Pod updates (eg. scalling deployment, rolling update) stays the same!

 ## K8s Docs